richardpiazza/CodeQuickKit/CodeQuickKit/README.md

 	}

-#### Logger.swift
+#### Log.swift

-Provides a single logger that allows for extension by proxying requests to `LoggerAgents`.
-The classes in CodeQuickKit use the Logger, add a `LoggerAgent` if you wish to process the log to another service.
+Provides a single logger that allows for extension by proxying requests to `LogObserver`s.
+The classes in CodeQuickKit use the Log, add a `LogOberserver` if you wish to process the log to another service.

 #### NSManagedObjectContext.swift